takeshi81/fujisan-wapuu/README.md

 # fujisan-wapuu
 Wapuu with Mt.
 Fuji.
-Made for WordBench Shizuoka (and this incoming comunity).
+Made for WordBench Shizuoka (and this incoming community).